iamh2o/a_view_of_addiction/docs/jem_addiction_journey.md

 In December 2024, a podcast on Stockholm syndrome and narcissistic abuse made me realize I had been in various abuse relationships for over 20 years.
 This revelation was overwhelming, leading to a relapse and a suicide attempt.
 However, I quickly sought help, stabilized, and enrolled in a 15-session Cognitive Processing Therapy (CPT) program in January 2025, which proved invaluable for addressing my PTSD.

 Throughout February 2025, I faced critical health challenges, including E. coli and parasite infections, which were eventually linked to Mast Cell Activation Syndrome (MCAS).
 With the help of AI, I self-diagnosed and began treatment, which has been effective.

+#### A Special Place In Hell For Those Who Expect Perfection

+> `Perfection is for assholes!` -- Taylor Mac

+I can add a few sentences on the almost univerally unhelpful impacts an assumption of perfection or striving for perfection induce.

 ### Quantitative Metrics
 #### [!Habits iPhone App](https://www.notboring.software/product/habits)